kmj4084/kmj4084/README.md

 <h1>Hi there 👋</h1>
-I am minjae kim!
+I am Minjae Kim!
 I live in Seoul, South Korea!!
 And welcome to my GitHub profile!!!

 😄  I am never afraid to take on new challenges; instead, I embrace them with enthusiasm and find joy in accomplishing my goals.
 No matter the situation, I adapt faster than anyone else and always strive to deliver outstanding results.
 This mindset is the core of my personal motto.